webgriffe/SyliusClerkPlugin/README.md

 Where `https://your-sylius-store.com` is your Sylius store base URL and `channelId` is the database ID of the Sylius channel you whant to sync.

-## Installing Clerk.js on you store front
+## Install Clerk.js on you store front

 Like stated in the official Clerk documentation [here](https://docs.clerk.io/docs/clerkjs-quick-start#section-installing-clerkjs), you have to put the Clerk.js tracking code on all pages of your store just before the `</head>` tag.
 To do so this plugin expose a dedicated controller action which you can render in your Twig template, for example like the following: